 Base metrics is the raw data collected by Test Analyst during the test case development and execution (# of test cases executed, # of test cases).
-While, calculated metrics is derived from the data gathered in base metrics.
-Calculated metrics is usually tracked by the test manager for test reporting purpose (% Complete, % Test Coverage).
+While calculated metrics are derived from the data collected in base metrics.
+Calculated metrics is usually followed by the test manager for test reporting purpose (% Complete, % Test Coverage).

 Depending on the project or business model some of the important metrics are

 - Test case execution productivity metrics